Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/README.md

 ## Index

-This index will be update as I progress through the training.
+This index will be updated as I progress through the training.
 It will contain all the topics that we have covered in the training. and links to the related notes, tasks and projects.

 ### Client Side Technologies (CST)